Bop Gun (Homicide: Life on the Street): Plot summary

-Felton (Daniel Baldwin) and Howard (Melissa Leo) investigate the murder of an Iowa woman who was shot to death in front of her husband Robert Ellison (Robin Williams) and two young children during a stick-up.
+Felton (Daniel Baldwin) and Howard (Melissa Leo) investigate the murder of an Iowa woman who was shot to death in front of her husband, Robert Ellison (Robin Williams), and their two young children during a mugging.
 Since the victims are tourists, the case becomes a "red ball" and receives considerable attention from the press, city officials and top police brass.
-Bayliss (Kyle Secor) tries to interview the two young children, but Ellison stops him, protesting that the experience is too hard on them.
-After obtaining information from street thugs, the police arrest Marvin (Antonio Charity), who possesses 45-caliber bullets matching those used in the shooting.
-Marvin tells the detectives that he's a "stone stick-up man" who has robbed dozens of people and never shot anyone because people don't argue with a .45-carrying man, and also that he knows he will spend decades in prison anyway because he was involved in the shooting so there is no reason he would lie about being the shooter.
-A mournful Ellison overhears Felton making jokes about the investigation and bragging about the overtime he expects to receive from it.
+Bayliss (Kyle Secor) tries to interview the children, but Ellison stops him, protesting that the experience is too hard on them.
+After obtaining information from street thugs, the police arrest Marvin (Antonio Charity), who possesses .45 caliber bullets matching those used in the shooting.

+Marvin tells the detectives that he's a "stone stick-up man" who has robbed dozens of people and never shot anyone because people don't argue with a .45-carrying man, and also that he knows he will spend decades in prison anyway because he was involved in the shooting so there is no reason to lie about being the shooter.
+A mournful Ellison overhears Felton joking about the investigation and bragging about the overtime he expects to receive from it.
 He angrily demands Felton be thrown off the case, but Gee (Yaphet Kotto) calms him down by explaining the police have to be detached from the victims because they encounter so many.
 Ellison takes his children back to their hotel room, where his daughter Abby (Julia Devin) is in denial about her mother's death, and his son Matt (Jake Gyllenhaal) angrily refuses to talk to his father.